 Combine dry and then wet ingredients, then cook the batter in quarter-sized cakes in a skillet over a medium heat.

 Coconut rice tends to be a little stickier than regular rice, which means it’s easier to serve on Baby-sized silverware.
 Adding coconut milk to rice adds vitamin C, Iron, and a little calcium into what is still a deceptively bland-looking meal, if Baby happens to be in one of those phases.
-If he is longing for color instead, it’s easy to add a splash of bright orange by serving the rice with mango.
-It’s also a great way to start exposing Baby to different flavor palates which could make it easier to bring him on more daring adventures in eating out as he gets older.
+If they are longing for color instead, it’s easy to add a splash of bright orange by serving the rice with mango.
+It’s also a great way to start exposing Baby to different flavor palates which could make it easier to bring them on more daring adventures in eating out as they get older.

 - 1 cup rice of your choice